TeskaLabs/splang-docs/expression/directives.md

 * an absolute path, starting with `/` from the root of the library,
 * an relative path to the location of the file containing `!INCLUDE` statement

+`.yaml` extension is optional and will be added to the `filename` if missing.

 ### Example